jeremytammik/tbc/a/1862_codesign_yaml_eltype_predicate.md

     /p "MyPassword" "Path/To/Addins//2018/AppName.dll"
 </pre>

-This command executes successfully and I can see a digital signatures tab containing the information I added for my self signed certificate in the DLL properties.
+This command executes successfully and I can see a digital signatures tab containing the information I added for my self-signed certificate in the DLL properties.
 Yet, When I start Revit, it still says it is unsigned...
 Where did I go wrong?